nfiniteAI/display-controller/README.md

-loop        | `false`  | Play the video again when it reaches the end. maxheight   |          | Same as height, but video will not exceed the native size of the video. maxwidth    |          | Same as width, but video will not exceed the native size of the video. playsinline | `true`   | Play video inline on mobile devices, to automatically go fullscreen on playback set this parameter to `false`. portrait    | `true`   | Show the portrait on the video. speed       | `false`  | Show the speed controls in the preferences menu and enable playback rate API.
+loop        | `false`  | Play the video again when it reaches the end. maxheight   |          | Same as height, but video will not exceed the native size of the video. maxwidth    |          | Same as width, but video will not exceed the native size of the video. muted       | `false`  | Mute this video on load.
+Required to autoplay in certain browsers. playsinline | `true`   | Play video inline on mobile devices, to automatically go fullscreen on playback set this parameter to `false`. portrait    | `true`   | Show the portrait on the video. speed       | `false`  | Show the speed controls in the preferences menu and enable playback rate API.